-You could also suggest you sign an NDA for their peace of mind.
+You can also offer to sign an NDA for their peace of mind.

-2. What are Your Main Goals and KPIs?
+2. What Are Your Main Goals & KPIs?

-You will likely have a good idea of what their goals and KPIs should be, but it’s always good to hear from the horse’s mouth.
+You will likely have a good idea of what their goals and KPIs should be.

 This information will give you the talking points needed to help the client understand if their goals and KPIs are realistic and achievable.

-3. What is Your Current ROI and Goal ROI?
+3. What Is Your Current ROI & Goal ROI?

 Try to find out their average customer acquisition cost and, ideally, have it broken down by marketing channel.